How to Hack your Brain to Explode Creativity

 The Rider cannot control where the Elephant goes.
 While we can’t control our subconscious Elephant, we can use the Rider to create the circumstances in which it becomes easier to influence the Elephant.

-The surprise is that creativity, amazingly, has very little to do with intelligence.
+creativity, amazingly, has very little to do with intelligence

 The scientific community generally agrees that the entire creative process– from preparation to incubation to insight to verification – consists of countless activities as well as emotions.
 So, the creative process takes place in various stages and recruits different brain regions to handle the task.
 We spend at least half our mental lives using this network to problem-solve and generate ideas.